Ta0hit/FlipperZero/README.md

 # Flipper Zero BadUSB

-This project was done for the Hacknotts hackathon.
+This project was done for the 2024 Hacknotts hackathon.

 ## Description

-This script creates a jumpscare effect on a person's computer when the USB is plugged in.
-This project uses I-Am-Jakoby's payload as a template.
+This script creates a jumpscare effect on a person's computer when the badUSB is plugged in.
+This project uses the flipper zero as a badUSB and I-Am-Jakoby's payload as a template.

+## How to run

+Download the repository, unzip and move it in the flipper zero's badUSB folder.
+Plug in the USB on a laptop and then run the txt file.
+Alternatively, if you don't own a flipper zero, just run this command in powershell: ```$pl = iwr https://raw.githubusercontent.com/Ta0hit/FlipperZero/refs/heads/main/RubberDucky-JumpScare/JumpScare.ps1?dl=1; invoke-expression $pl```

 ## Credits